exegeist/sep-mypy/README.md

 ![New coverage results for get_original_any()](cov-new-get_original_any.png)

-The coverage for the get_original_any() function significantly increased from 0% to 100% for both statement and branch coverage.
+The coverage for the `get_original_any()` function significantly increased from 0% to 100% for both statement and branch coverage.
 This improvement is due to the addition of test cases that now execute all code paths within the function.
 By identifying previously untested scenarios and ensuring that each conditional branch and line of code is executed during testing, the new suite of tests has enabled full coverage.
 This testing approach not only enhances code reliability but also ensures that any potential bugs are detected early, and so improving the overall quality of the software.

-Final coverage before and after for mypy/stats.py:
+Final coverage before and after for `mypy/stats.py`:

 Before: